dudinda/External-Merge-Sorting/README.md

 The provided software contains an implementation of the [External Sort](https://en.wikipedia.org/wiki/External_sorting) algorithm with a possible extension to split I/O operations between 2 drives.
 ### IO Mode
 #### Splitting
-During the splitting phase, a source file is sequentially read and split into blocks of ```FileSplitSizeKb``` size.
+During the splitting phase, a source file is sequentially read and split into ```NumberOfFiles``` chunks.
 For every chunk, the name is set as ```<counter>.unsorted```.
 In the end of each iteration the algorithm analyzes whether the current byte is set at the position of a line's end, and if not, continues to write byte-by-byte until the end of the line is met.
 After a file is persisted, a map of ```filename::number of lines``` is populated.
 #### Sorting/Merging
 For every page, the program opens the ```SortPageSize``` streams each in  a separate task and starts to populate a buffer with priorities, the size of which was calculated during the Splitting phase.
 When a buffer is loaded, sorting occurs using the implemented [Multi-Column Comparer](https://github.com/dudinda/External-Merge-Sorting/blob/master/ExtSort/Code/Comparers/MultiColumnComparer.cs) to correspond to the requested template, then a space for a sorted file is allocated and the buffer is written into a file with the ```.sorted``` extension.
 Right after a page was sorted a task to merge sorted files is executed.
 A possible strategy during the phase is to equate ```SortPageSize = SortThenMergePageSize x SortThenMergeChunkSize``` so a page starts merging into ```~sqrt(SortPageSize)``` files when the next page is being sorted.
 ### CPU Mode